The Landscape

 What’s Honestly Open

 The value of : The numerical value depends on the total coherence budget , which is boundary data.
-The double-saturation conjecture (Conjecture 8.9) identifies the structural condition that would determine , but proving it requires the geometry functor program — a major open target.
+Conjectures 8.9a–8.9b of Observer Loop Viability split the bridge-determination question into a topological part (SM-determined in principle, bits, negligible vs ) and a structural part (epoch-conditional, dominates the budget).
+Determining the current-epoch value of requires both the geometry functor program and a framework-intrinsic cosmic-epoch selection principle — a major open target.

 Quantitative : The Standard Model sphaleron rate gives too small by orders of magnitude.
 Leptogenesis fixes this, but the precise value depends on heavy neutrino masses and CP phases that are not yet computed from first principles.